patrickbryant/patrickbryant.github.io/_posts/2021-01-26-renewables.md

 Climate change is the most serious existential threat facing humanity.
 Over the next few decades more frequent extreme weather events and increasing probability of zoogenic pandemics threaten to destabilize economies and governments around the world.
-Even the Pentagon recognizes the national security implications of climate change calling it a ["threat multiplier"](https://www.defense.gov/Explore/News/Article/Article/603440/hagel-to-address-threat-multiplier-of-climate-change/).
+Even the Pentagon recognizes the national security implications of climate change calling it a [*threat multiplier*](https://www.defense.gov/Explore/News/Article/Article/603440/hagel-to-address-threat-multiplier-of-climate-change/).
 If your goal is to have fewer violent extremists and rogue nations, it is also your goal to avoid needlessly generating hundreds of millions of climate refugees desparately trying to find higher ground, housing and economic opportunity among politically fragile, economically stressed countries --